Skip to main content Skip to main navigation Skip to search

 • Consolidate the total consignment to ensure safe access for the biosecurity inspection.
 Do not stack or position items in a way that obstructs visual inspection or handling.

 • Have the supporting documents ready.
-These include phytosanitary certificate, treatment certificate (if required) and supporting commercial documentation.
+These include the phytosanitary certificate, treatment certificate (if required) and supporting commercial documentation.
 See more on import requirements (including documentation) on BICON.

 • Inspection room must be clean and ready for inspection of imported goods.